+FIREWALLS / GENERATING THE CO NNECTING PACKAGE

-GENERATING THE C ONNECTING PACKAG SE
+GENERATING THE CONNECTING PACKAGE

-back
+.pack

-This firewall has nev n network configuratio the factory configuration has been restored. on and the connection information required to connect to the SMC server.
+The firewall still has a factory configure.
+This firewall has never been initialized or the Specify the minimum network configuration and download the package.
+This option is restricted to physical firewalls e factory configuration has been restored. and the connection information required to connect to the SMC server.
 Then generate

-This option is restric

-already in production 1
+This firewall is already in production